rse-council/researchsoftware.org/code-of-conduct.md

 - The approximate time of the behaviour (if different than the time the report was made)
 - The circumstances surrounding the incident
 - Other people involved in the incident

+After the code of conduct committee receives a report, a decision will be made as quickly as possible and any decisions made by the code of conduct will be enforced immediately.

 The code of conduct committee is well informed on how to deal with the incident and how to further proceed with the situation.
 All of our committee members